By Ralph Betza

-In the same place was described a piece called the Unicorn, moving as Knight then Bishop.
+In the same place was described a piece called the Unicornio (medieval Spanish, but actually describing a Rhinoceros), moving as Knight then Bishop.
 Supposedly the Unicorn couldn't make a capture using its Knight move, but I'll ignore that silly rule.
+[Note 2]

 All three pieces are expressions of the same geometrical idea -- they are "bent riders", that move one step in one direction and then continue in a different direction.

 On page 181, Murray also describes a variant from India, written in Persian and dated circa 1796, said to have used algebraic notation, and to have included the modern Bishop and Queen, as well as the Chancellor (Rook plus Knight), the Archbishop (Bishop plus Knight), and even the Amazon (Queen plus Knight).
 These are basic geometrical constructs, and as you see they are not new.
 The ETs would have these ideas as well.
 Note 4]

 On the 8x8 board, riders have been formed from the moves of W (Wazir), F (Ferz), D (Dabbabah), A (Alfil), and N (Knight), and therefore there are 25 possible basic forms of "bent riders" that might be useful on an 8x8 board -- only a few of which are known from history.